 | © Prashant C. Trikannad |

 Separately, I also picked up Khushwant Singh’s autobiography Truth, Love & A Little Malice (2002).
-Singh was a well-known and an outspoken diplomat, journalist, parliamentarian, columnist, and author of scores of books.
-He was one of India’s most engaging storytellers, and also its most controversial.
-He had an easy and lucid style.
-The publication of the politically-sensitive book was held up for five years due to a court case.
+Singh was a diplomat, journalist, columnist, parliamentarian and author.
+He was also one of India's most entertaining storytellers.
+I enjoyed his clear, straightforward style.
+The book itself had a troubled publication history and was delayed for several years because of a court case.

 ![]() |